 Today, we see how mathematics has weaseled its way into an unlikely place: the realm of politics.
 This is particularly relevant given the fact that, as some of you may have heard, there is a presidential election in just a few short months.

 Among the general population, there will always be dissidents who complain of the failings of our democratic process.
 Among these dissidents, you may even find those who question the existence of our two party system, and claim that a system with a larger number of parties would be better for everyone involved.
-But I am here to tell you . . . → Read More: Math Gets Around: Politics
+But I am here . . . → Read More: Math Gets Around: Politics